Using GPUs with Python

 One of the most common use of GPUs with Python is for machine learning or deep learning.
 For these cases you would use something like Tensorflow or PyTorch libraries which can handle CPU and GPU processing internally without the programmer needing to do so.
 We will talk more about that later in the course.

-GPUs on UPPMAX, HPC2N, LUNARC, NSC, and PDC systems
+GPUs on UPPMAX, HPC2N, LUNARC, NSC, PDC, and C3SE systems

 There are generally either not GPUs on the login nodes or they cannot be accessed for computations.
 To use them you need to either launch an interactive job or submit a batch job.

-You need to use this batch command (for x being the number of cards, 1):
+You need to use this batch command (number of cards is depending on type):

 Kebnekaise’s GPU nodes are considered a separate resource, and the regular compute nodes do not have GPUs.